 RTFH will utilize three monitoring tools, a current APR of the program, and will conduct one Program On-Site Visit.
-The 3 monitoring tools consist of a: Grant Overview Questionnaire, Desk Audit Tool, and Agency Evaluation Tool.
-For 2022, RTFH will select the lowest ranking program by agency for an On-Site Visit as determined by the FY 2021 CoC NOFO Final Ranking.
-For all YHDP programs that were unranked, RTFH will monitor all permanent housing YHDP programs.
-If an agency does not have a permanent housing program, another program will be selected for monitoring based on highest need.
+The 3 monitoring tools consist of a: Grant Overview Questionnaire, Desk Audit Tool, and an Agency Evaluation Tool.
+For 2024, RTFH will select the lowest ranking program by the agency for an On-Site Visit as determined by the FY 2023 CoC NOFO Final Ranking.
+If the lowest ranking project recently had an on-site visit in the last two years then a different program will be selected for an on-site visit to ensure all CoC-funded programs have gone through a CoC Monitoring client file review.
 All monitoring tool submissions will be completed through Alchemer, a survey software platform used by the San Diego Continuum of Care.

-Update as of 1.31.2022.
-For our YHDP subrecipients you will only be required to fill out the Grant Overview Questionnaire and the new 2022 Subrecipient Monitoring Tool.
+For our YHDP subrecipients you will only be required to fill out the Grant Overview Questionnaire and the new 2024 Subrecipient Monitoring Tool if you are a provider with only a YHDP subrecipient award.